MicrosoftDocs/biztalk-docs/biztalk/core/sb-messaging-adapter.md

 # SB-Messaging Adapter
 The Service Bus (**SB-Messaging**) adapter is used to receive and send from Service Bus entities like Queues, Topics, and Relays.
 You can use the **SB-Messaging** adapter to connect your on-premises [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] to Azure.

 **Starting with [!INCLUDE[bts2016_md](../includes/bts2016-md.md)] Feature Pack 2**, Service Bus Premium is supported.
-When configuring a send port using this adapter, you can enter a **PartitionKey** to send transactional messages to a queue or topic that is not session-aware.
+When configuring a send port using this adapter, you can send messages to partitioned queues and topics.

 ## Authenticating with Service Bus
 Service Bus provides two methods to authenticate: